-There are other pieces of information that is not covered by the scope of the OAIS Information Model but may be useful for those preparing to archive the information.
+There are other pieces of information that are not covered by the scope of the OAIS Information Model but may be useful for those preparing to archive the information.
 These include

-• the total volume of data
+• the total volume of data – planned, current and actual

-• ideas about the Designated Community
+• ideas about the Designated Community – previous and current

-• ideas about the future ways in which the data may be exploited
+• ideas about the ways in which the data may be exploited – planned, previous, and current

-These areas are discussed in more detail in the next section.
+These Additional Information Areas are discussed in more detail in the following sections.

-OAIS DEFINED Information Objects
+Information Areas Derived from OAIS DEFINED Information Objects

-OAIS defines several major categories of information that make up the Archival Information Package: Content Information, Preservation Description Information (PDI) and Packaging Information.
-OAIS also defines Package Description Information, which is needed to provide visibility and access into the contents of an Archive, however is not required for the Long Term Preservation of the Content Information.
+OAIS defines several major categories of information that make up the Archival Information Package (AIP): Content Information and Preservation Description Information (PDI).
+Packaging Information needs to be available to clearly identify and delimit what makes up the AIP.
+The OAIS standard also defines the Package Description, which is needed to provide visibility and access into the contents of an Archive, but is not required for the Long Term Preservation of the Content Information.

 The next sections provide additional information about each of these Information Areas.